Shafter Airport: History

 The primary aircraft flown at Minter Field was the Vultee BT-13 Valiant, which was used for f flight training.
 Other training aircraft included the Cessna UC-78 Bobcat, AT-6 Texan advanced trainer, North American B-25 Mitchell twin-engine medium bomber, and Lockheed P-38 Lightning, as well as other widely used fighter, bomber and observation craft.

 With the end of the war in 1945, the airfield was determined to be excess by the military and turned over to the local government for civil use in March 1948.

-The Gossamer Condor piloted by Bryan Allen won the first Kremer prize on August 23, 1977, by completing a figure 8 course specified by the Royal Aeronautical Society at Minter Field.
+The Gossamer Condor piloted by Bryan Allen won the first Kremer prize on August 23, 1977, by completing a figure 8 course with two 10 foot high obstacles as specified by the Royal Aeronautical Society at Minter Field.
+This first successful human powered airplane was designed by Paul MacCready.
 California Historic Landmark #923 is located at the field to commemorate this event.

 Facilities and aircraft

 Shafter-Minter Field covers an area of 1206 acre at an elevation of 424 feet above mean sea level.
 It has two runways: 12/30 is 4501 by 100 feet with an asphalt surface; 17/35 is 2970 by 100 feet with a concrete surface.

 For the 12-month period ending November 1, 2011, the airport had 45,000 general aviation aircraft operations, an average of 123 per day.
 At that time there were 114 aircraft based at this airport: 77% single-engine, 8% helicopter, 7% ultralight, 4% jet, and 4% multi-engine.